harmony-one/h/progress/yuriy-menkov.md

+2025-04-28 Mon: Made an additional export and analysis for vfat USD pools.
+Started collecting data on ichi's strategies beefy's pools to create a comparative analysis with vfat.
+Discussing the current analytics results with the team, making adjustments.

+---

 2025-04-25 Fri: Finished analyzing VFAT positions and strategies based on the collected data.
 Added a [document](https://github.com/harmony-one/shadow-pool-analytics/blob/main/docs/vfat_analysis.md) with key findings on pools, losses, the impact of auto-rebalancing, and overall conclusions.
 Fixed errors in range tracking calculations and corrected the alignment of position timestamps with hours_pool_data.

 2025-04-24 Thu: [Added](https://github.com/harmony-one/shadow-pool-analytics/tree/main/export_all) missing pool data.
 Updated script integration and collected statistical information — [resulting](https://github.com/harmony-one/shadow-pool-analytics/blob/main/export_all/positions-stats-all.tsv) in a complete dataset including: position, price range, deposits, profit, annual percentage rate, time in range, impermanent loss, wallet, strategy settings, pool, and more.